• Mangrove protection in Colombia

 of the mangrove forest in areas used for forestry reforested

-Fish sales by increasing fish production from sustainable aquaculture as an important source of income
+Fish per year: Sales by increasing fish production from sustainable aquaculture as an important source of income

-benefit from the establishment ofthree micro-enterprises (community and nature tourism, fish farming with indigenous species, canoe transportation andrental)
+Families benefit from the development ofthree micro-enterprises (community and nature tourism, fish farming with indigenous species, canoe transportation andrental)

 Impressions